jonas-fuchs/varVAMP/docs/installation.md

 varVAMP runs on UNIX Systems and MacOSX.
 Python3 >=3.9 has to be installed.

-## Installation with pip
+## Installation of varvamp with pip
-Install varVAMP by cloning this repository:

 ```shell
 git clone https://github.com/jonas-fuchs/varVAMP
 cd varVAMP